Johnny Morris (American football): NFL career statistics

+Regular season

+Personal life

 His father was from Achladokampos, Greece (family name Μονοπορης, or Monoporis), while his mother was Swedish.
 While playing for the Bears, Morris was known as "Little Greek" and teammate Bill George was "Big Greek".

 Morris was married to sports reporter Jeannie Morris, whom he met at UC Santa Barbara, from 1960 to 1985.
 The two remained close after their divorce as television colleagues.
 Jeannie died December 14, 2020.